-Explaining how to create a Six Sigma system can be challenging.
+Explaining how to create this system can be challenging.
 DMAIC represents the improvement process cycle.
-Of course just explaining the concepts and breaking down the meaning of the acronym are often not enough.
+Of course, just explaining the concepts and breaking down the meaning of the acronym is often not enough.
 By using creative graphics you can provide detailed explanations which aren’t overwhelming for your audience.

 Offer Detailed Descriptions of Unfamiliar or Technical Terms